-All 577 applicants who submitted completed registration forms during the intake process have been informed of their status update within the program.
-As of December 27th, 242, approximately 42%, of the applicants had completed their in-person eligibility and prioritization consultations.
-This means that the County had scheduled approximately 71 consultations during this reporting period.
-All of the applicants who were preliminarily identified in the top two prioritization levels, 1A1 and 1A2, have been contacted and the County has proceeded in contacting the 1A3s.
-Two hundred and thirty six (236) of the 242 applicants who had participated in their in-person consultation, have completed the verification process.
-During the October through December reporting period the flood recovery staff completed 68 consultations.
-Additionally, inspectors had walked 93 of the highest priority properties during this reporting period bringing the total number of properties inspected up to 194.
+All 607 applicants who submitted completed registration forms, as of June 30, 2018, have been informed of their status update within the program.
+As of June 30th, 336, approximately 55%, of the applicants have completed their in-person eligibility and prioritization consultations.
+During this reporting period, the County's Selection Committee voted to change the prioritization processes within the program, and have only priority 1s and 2s.
+Priority 2s are applicants that fall in urgent need, not LMI.
+The County will address Urgent Need applicants if there is funding available after addressing LMI qualified applicants.
+During this reporting period Flood Recovery staff has worked to update any applicant files that were been submitted over 1 year ago, to monitor possible changes in program eligibility.

+Additionally, inspectors had walked 114 properties during this reporting period bringing the total number of properties inspected up to 364.
 These walks were conducted to help confirm storm damage, obtain information for tier 2 ER documentation and begin preliminary work write-ups.
-The County has completed another 49 Tier II environmental reviews during this reporting period and completed lead/asbestos testing on 17 properties.
+The County has completed another 114 Tier II environmental reviews during this reporting period.

-The County has sent inspector/cost estimators out to walk properties in order to confirm storm damage and conduct certain environmental review (ER) tasks as part of the ER process.
-The inspectors have noted damages and conducted work writeups.
-Finalized work write-up are being produced as asbestos and lead testing is completed so that remediation and other related costs can be incorporated into the final rehab estimate.
+During this reporting period, the County has been working with HUD to ensure all Tier 2s are compliant with federal requirements and guidelines.
+The County's inspector/cost estimators have been out to walk properties in order to confirm storm damage and conduct certain environmental review (ER) tasks as part of the ER process.
+The inspectors have noted damages and conducted work write-ups.
+Finalized work write-ups are being produced as asbestos and lead testing is completed so that remediation and other related costs can be incorporated into the final rehab estimate.
 The condition of the housing has generally been very poor and has led to the refinement of policies and procedures regarding addressing the substandard condition of housing as it relates to local building codes and health and safety concerns.